davidralphlewis/davidralphlewis.github.io/_posts/2020-01-16-this-was-meant-to-be-the-future.md

 date: 2020-01-16 09:17
 author: DavidRL
 comments: true
-categories: [This Was Meant To Be the Future, books]
+categories: [This Was Meant To Be the Future, Books]
+masthead_style: banner
+featured_image: /assets/images/site/twmtbtf.jpeg
 ---
 <p style="text-align: left;">Blimey, it's the year Twenty Twenty, a year that sounds incredibly futuristic.
 We're past the setting of <em>Blade Runner. </em>The world is different and weirder in ways we couldn't imagine before.</p>